 What are the backwaters and what is a houseboat?

-A unique network of waterways comprising 29 lakes and lagoons, 44 rivers, and 1500 kilometers of canals and water channels make up the backwaters in South India.
+A unique network of waterways comprising 29 lakes and lagoons, 44 rivers, and 1500 kilometers of canals and water channels parallel to the Arabian Sea make up the Kerala backwaters in South India.
 This beautiful ecosystem is home to a variety of flora and fauna and is the highlight on a trip to Kerala.

 Rules for houseboats in the backwaters

-The rise in tourism has led to a rise in the number of houseboats in South India in recent years.
+The rise in backwater tourism has led to a rise in the number of Kerala houseboats in South India in recent years.
+Many new houseboat companies have started in recent years.
 This is not necessarily good news for the environment, which is why there are strict rules and regulations in place.
 The number of boats has been limited.
 A new houseboat is allowed only if an old one is retired.
 Plus, there are fixed places where a houseboat can travel and where it can be docked.
 These restrictions aim to protect the natural ecosystem and curb the increasing environmental pollution caused by the motorized boats.

 What to expect from a houseboat experience

-• A houseboat in the backwaters of Kerala is a beautiful experience, but your plan should depend mainly on your travel schedule during the stay and the number of travelers.
+• A houseboat cruise in the tranquil backwaters of Kerala is a beautiful experience, but your plan should depend mainly on your travel schedule during the stay and the number of travelers.

 • A typical houseboat stay lasts for 21 hours, with check-in at noon and checkout between 9 and 10 a.m. the next day.
 If you arrive late on the day of check-in or need to leave early the next morning, the houseboat stay may not be worth it as you wouldn’t get enough time to experience it properly.